cultome/cultome_player/README.md

 ```

 #### Boolean
-Basicly anything that match the next regex is considered a boolean value, so watch out if you try to insert a literal value instead of a boolean.
+Basically anything that match the next regex is considered a boolean value, so watch out if you try to insert a literal value instead of a boolean.
 ```
 /^(on|off|yes|false|true|si|no|y|n|s|ok)$/
 ```